Archethect/heroglyphs-seba/README.md

 ## Contact

+Questions or ideas?
-For questions or suggestions, please reach out via issues or open a discussion.
-We welcome contributions and feedback from the community!
+Open an issue or start a discussion — we welcome contributions from the validator community!